How to organize a conference in your home town, and then not attend!

 My wife and I were so busy this fall that we came into this event thinking that perhaps it would be our last.
 We both had so much fun at the event, despite everything else going on in our lives, that we’re ready to go again next year.
 Mark Keating has even started recruiting volunteers to help us organize it again.

-with one grandmother, the son with the other.
-That way they can’t team up on either of them.
+We operate under a divide and conquer policy with the kids.
+The girl went with one grandmother, the son with the other.
+That way they can’t team up on either of them. ↩

-Casey West’s efforts to regulate her intake, Jamie (who rarely drinks) over did it.
-“I kept trying to give her less and she kept noticing.” – cwest.
+I honestly blame Ella for the Absinthe.
+That stuff is evil.
+And, despite Casey West’s efforts to regulate her intake, Jamie (who rarely drinks) over did it.
+“I kept trying to give her less and she kept noticing.” – cwest. ↩